 Klanghelm VUMT is my favorite meter plugin, and it has far more features than we’ll need today.
 For now, just bring it up as a simple VU meter and apply it to a vocal track.
 Adjust the track volume (pre-fader) in the DAW so that the meter is reading around 0VU for sustained vocal phrases.
 Continue reading “Digital Tape: Gain-Staging Vocals”

 In my opinion, gain-staging is the most important step of the mix process.
 Properly preparing your audio sets the foundation for your mix; unfortunately, this step is often neglected or misunderstood.
-I’m starting a series of short articles on how to apply analog mixing practices to the digital domain, in the hopes of simplifying this fundamental process.
+So in the hopes of simplifying this process, I’m starting a series of short posts on how to apply analog mixing practices to the digital domain.

 Because we’re not fighting for a smaller sweet spot, we tend to be more relaxed when it comes to gain-staging in the digital world.
 This is fine for recording, but it creates big problems when you enter the mix stage, because: